codesnippetspro/code-snippets/readme.txt

 2. Managing network-wide snippets
 3. Adding a new snippet
 4. Editing a snippet
-5. Importing snppets from an XML file
+5. Importing snippets from an XML file

 == Changelog ==

+= 1.5.1 =
+* Updated CodeMirror to version 2.34
+* Improved compatibility with Clean Options plugin

 = 1.5 =
 * Updated CodeMirror to version 2.33